MadhaviLathaYayavaram/About-HTTP/README.md

 * Client-hits are introduced to request the server according to local hardware and components requirement.

 * Cookie header is prefixed with secured cookies that cannot be altered, heading to secured connections.

+* The run environment will be running in QUIC.